rafaelsetragni/awesome_notifications/README.md

 ### Android

-First things first, to create your Firebase Cloud Message and send notifications even when your app is terminated (killed), go to the [[Firebase Console]][firebase_link] and create a new project.
+First things first, to create your Firebase Cloud Message and send notifications even when your app is terminated (killed), go to the [Firebase Console](https://console.firebase.google.com/) and create a new project.

 After that, go to "Cloud Messaging" option and add an "Android app", put the packge name of your project (**certifies to put the correct one**) to generate the file ***google-services.json***.